-- The applicant applies for a maximum of five courses at one or more UCAS Undergraduate providers.
+- + The applicant applies for a maximum of five courses at one or more UCAS Undergraduate providers.

-- Applicants are only allowed to apply to a maximum of four choices in each of the following subjects.
+- + Applicants are only allowed to apply to a maximum of four choices in each of the following subjects.

 - medicine

 - dentistry

 - veterinary science or veterinary medicine

-If the applicant applies for a single course at one provider, they pay the reduced fee of £13.
-They can add additional courses later, either in the standard main scheme or through Clearing if they pay the balance of the outstanding full application fee.
+If the applicant applies for a single course at one provider, they pay the reduced fee of £18.
+They can add additional courses later, either in the standard main scheme, or through Clearing if they pay the balance of the outstanding full application fee.

-There are three equal consideration application deadlines for courses in the UCAS Undergraduate scheme.
+There are two equal consideration application deadlines for courses in the UCAS Undergraduate scheme.

 Deadline Relevant courses 15 October Equal consideration application deadline for courses which have professional dentistry, medicine, or veterinary medicine/science outcome qualifications, or any courses at the universities of Oxford or Cambridge.
-15 January Equal consideration application deadline for all courses, except those which meet the criteria for the 15 October or 24 March deadline.
-24 March Equal consideration application deadline for courses which require a portfolio as an entry requirement.
-For example, art and design courses.
+15 January Equal consideration application deadline for all courses, except those which meet the criteria for the 15 October.